- The Artist

 Since his first expedition to Northern Africa in 1975, Jim has explored much of the African continent and studied both its wildlife and cultures.
 His first-hand knowledge of the symbiotic relationships between animals and environment add another dimension to our journey and help visitors understand the full story behind the wildlife drama unfolding before our eyes.

 Note: Trip costs do not include international flights from the United States, airport and visa fees, special alcoholic drinks, tips, or trip insurance -- which is now mandatory with most African outfitters.
-As certified Travelex Insurance agents, we obtain your travel insurance with our group to get you the best wholesale group rate.
+We will help you obtain your visas and travel insurance .

 If you are interested in joining our friends on this adventure of a lifetime, have any questions about African safaris, would like to discuss our itinerary or send in a deposit to reserve a position, please feel free to contact Anne or Jim at email@example.com.